camunda-community-hub/spring-zeebe/README.md

 For a full set of configuration options please see [ZeebeClientConfigurationProperties.java](blob/master/client/spring-zeebe-starter/src/main/java/io/zeebe/spring/client/properties/ZeebeClientConfigurationProperties.java)

+## Configuring Camunda Cloud Connection

+A connection to the Camunda Cloud is supported out of the box using environment variables.
+Have a look into the [Environment](https://docs.zeebe.io/operations/authorization.html) section in the Zeebe Authorization documentation.

 ## Add Spring Boot Starter to Your Project

 Just add the following Maven dependency to your Spring Boot Starter project: